-The Institute aims to ensure that all staff and students understand that it is a fair and reasonable expectation that their work and study environment be free of discrimination, and that they have a responsibility to maintain that environment.
-Induction and orientation programs provide information to staff and students regarding their rights and responsibilities, and the possible consequences of a breach of this and/or other relevant policies.
+The Institute aims to ensure that all staff and students understand that it is a fair and reasonable expectation that their work and study environment be free of discrimination and that they are responsible for maintaining that environment.
+Induction and orientation programs provide information to staff and students regarding their rights and responsibilities and the possible consequences of a breach of this and/or other relevant policies.

-Discrimination occurs when a person is treated less favourably on the grounds of an attribute (listed below) regardless of the motive of the person who engages in the conduct, and whether or not that person is aware that their behaviour amounts to discrimination.
-Discrimination may be direct, such as irrational judgments, or indirect, such as decisions that impact disproportionately on a particular group.
+Discrimination occurs when a person is treated less favourably based on an attribute (listed below) regardless of the motive of the person who engages in the conduct and whether or not that person is aware that their behaviour amounts to discrimination.
+Discrimination may be direct, such as irrational judgments or indirect, such as decisions that disproportionately impact a particular group.
 Discrimination may be based upon personal attributes including, but not limited to:

 - Age;

 - gender/gender identity;

 - sexual orientation;

 - relationship status;

 - pregnancy;

-- · parental responsibilities including breastfeeding;
+- parental responsibilities, including breastfeeding;

-- race:
+- race;

 - ethnicity;

 - religion;

 - socio-economic background;

 - disability;

 - political belief/activity; and

 - industrial relations activity.